nf-core/website/markdown/usage/troubleshooting.md

     INFO:    Creating SIF file...
     FATAL:   Unable to pull docker://nfcore/rnaseq:1.3: While searching for mksquashfs: exec: "mksquashfs": executable file not found in $PATH
 ```
+In such a case, please install `mksquashfs` or ask in your IT department that this package is installed for you.

 ## Extra resources and getting help
 If you still have an issue with running the pipeline then feel free to contact us via the [Slack](https://nf-core-invite.herokuapp.com/) channel or by opening an issue in the respective pipeline repository on GitHub asking for help.